 MODEL UNITED NATIONS - This group focuses on world issues.
 Students participate in extensive competition after much preparation.
 Acceptance is via an interview process.

-NATIONAL HONOR SOCIETY - Acceptance is based upon academic achievement and a faculty screening process.
+NATIONAL HONOR SOCIETY - Acceptance is based on academics and a faculty screening process.

 OLYMPIANS - This organization is composed of senior students.
-Selection for participation is based upon recommendation.
+Selection based on application process.